duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 - `name` is the text to be used for the Spice's AnswerBar tab.

-- `data` is the object that is passed along to the Handlebars template.
+- `data` is the object (meaning it can be an array, because they're technically objects too) that is passed along to the Handlebars template.
 In this case, the *context* of the NPM template will be the `api_result` object.
 This is very important to understand because **only the data passed along to the template is accessible to the template**.
 In most cases the `data` parameter should be set to `api_result` so all the data returned from the API is accessible to the template.

-- `meta` is an object with properties that define meta-data about the instant answer.
+- `meta:{...}` is used to provide meta-data about the instant answer.
 This is used for the MetaBar (which appears above the tiles when multiple results are returned) and also for the "More at" link which appears in the detail area of a single result instant answer:

     + `sourceName` is the name of the source for the "**More at <source>**" link that's displayed for attribution purposes.

     + `sourceUrl` is the target of the "**More at**" link.
 It's the page that the user will click through to and is intended to provide the user with further information related to the instant answer.

-- `templates` is an object with properties that define which templates are to be used for displaying your Spice instant answer:
+- `templates:{...}` is used to specify which template group, templates and sub-templates are to be used for displaying your Spice instant answer:

-    + `detail` is used to specify the template for the detail area, which is the space that will contain all the text and content created by your instant answer.
-The input to `detail` can be either a string, representing the name of a built-in template (which we'll talk about later), or it can be a reference to a compiled handlebars template.
+    + `group` is used to specify the template group that we are using.
+Here', we're using the built-in, **'base'** template group.
+Doing this lets the templating system know which default, built-in templates should be used for the tile view and detail area, when they are present.

+    + `options:{...}` is used to specify certain things about our templates.
+Some templates have components which can be turned on and off and some have the ability to include a sub-template, called `content`.
+In our case, we're indicating the template to be used for `content` and that the `moreAt` component should be turned on.

-    + In this case, we pass along a reference to our handlebars template, `Spice.npm.detail`.
-The templates contained in each Spice's share directory are pre-compiled and added to the global Spice object whenever a Spice instant answer is triggered.
-In order to namespace all the templates, we use a naming hierarchy, so `Spice.npm.detail` references the **detail.handlebars** template located in the **zeroclickinfo-spice/share/spice/npm/** directory.
+        * For `content` we pass along a reference to our handlebars template, `Spice.npm.content`.
+The templates contained in each Spice's share directory are pre-compiled and added to the global `Spice` object whenever a Spice instant answer is triggered.
+In order to namespace all the templates, we use a naming hierarchy, so `Spice.npm.content` references the **content.handlebars** template located in the **zeroclickinfo-spice/share/spice/npm/** directory.

+        * Seeing as we've provided a `sourceName` and `sourceURL`, we have the necessary information to create a "**More at**" link and so we tell the template system to enable the creation of it by setting the `moreAt` flag to `true`.

 ## Global Import